Neotys-Labs/Database-Advanced-Actions/README.md

 # Database Advanced Actions for Oracle Database

 This repository contains NeoLoad Advanced Actions that allows performance testers using NeoLoad to perform complex database-related administrative tasks during a load test.
-Typicall at the begining of the test to prepare the Database before the test, or at the end for a clean-up.
+Typicall at the begining of the test to prepare the Database, or at the end for a clean-up.

 ## SQL Stored Procedure